BenjinZA/BearBot/README.md

 - Spotify API credentials
 - Reddit API credentials

-Fantasy DB was an old Cog that I have not tested in a long time.
+Fantasy DB is an old Cog that I have not tested in a long time.
 For it to run, you will need:
 - Steam API key

 This bot was coded as a learning project.
 As such, some of the code is very old and messy.